eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 ## Overview

 This is a Web application (Backend Restful service) that acts as a Verifier/RP trusted end-point.
+This backend service is accompanied by a Web UI application implemented [here](https://github.com/eu-digital-identity-wallet/eudi-web-verifier).

+See section [Run all verifier components together](#run-all-verifier-components-together) on how to boot both applications together.

 Application exposes two APIs
 * [Verifier API](src/main/kotlin/eu/europa/ec/eudi/verifier/endpoint/adapter/input/web/VerifierApi.kt)